tioui/Battery_Indicator/README.md

 ***

 From here, the compilation is quite easy.
-Get and compile:
+Download and compile:

 ***